 Wire transfers shall be approved prior to being submitted to the financial institution.
 Wire transfers initiated by Treasury staff must be reconfirmed by the appropriate financial institution to Finance staff.
 Proper documentation is required for each investment transaction and must include a broker trade confirmation and a cash disbursement wire transfer confirmation.
 Timely bank reconciliation is conducted to ensure proper handling of all transactions.
 The investment portfolio and all related transactions are reviewed and balanced to appropriate general ledger accounts by Finance staff on a monthly basis.

-An independent analysis by an external auditor shall be conducted annually to review internal control, account activity, and compliance with policies and procedures.
 An annual agreed-upon procedures engagement in accordance with the attestation standards established by the American Institute of Certified Public Accountants shall be conducted by an auditor solely to assist management in determining the City's compliance with this investment policy.
-At the conclusion of such engagement, the agreed-upon procedures report detailing all procedures performed and findings noted (if applicable) shall be provided to the Audit Committee of the City The analysis shall be reported to the audit committee.
+At the conclusion of such engagement, the agreed-upon procedures report detailing all procedures performed and findings noted (if applicable) shall be provided to the Audit Committee of the City.